Monkey Knife Fight: Monday Night Football Picks

 This article is part of our DFS NFL series.

-After a Sunday slate that included some noteworthy injuries and plenty of drama, we turn our attention to a Monday Night Football matchup between the Rams and 49ers.
-The final game of Week 4 brings another opportunity to win some money on Monkey Knife Fight.
+Monday Night Football brings an excellent matchup between the Chiefs and Raiders.
+These are two talented offenses, so there could be plenty of points on both sides.
+This game also brings another opportunity for us to win some money on Monkey Knife Fight.

 Three Game Types are offered, including "More Or Less," "Rapid Fire" and "Stat Shootout."
 For a full breakdown of the rules for each game, see the House Rules page.
 Let's dive into some of the contests within each Game Type and discuss how things might play out.